tohojo/bufferbloat-net/content/bloat/wiki/What_can_I_do_about_Bufferbloat.md

 **OK - How do I get rid of Bufferbloat?**

 **1. Measure the Bufferbloat:**
-Use any of the tests below.
-They all are good because they display latency both when the line is idle _and_ during upload or download traffic.
+Use any of the tests below that measure latency both when the line is idle _and_ during upload or download traffic.

 * [Waveform Bufferbloat Test](https://www.waveform.com/tools/bufferbloat)